veselink1/MultiClip/README.md

-# MultiClip - copy and paste unleashed
+# MultiClip - unlock the full potential of the clipboard
 ### Contributers - veselink1, lubomarinski

-## MultiClip allows users to unlock the full potential of the Clipboard.

 ## Features
 • Store multiple items in the clipboard and access the from anywhere
 • Share clipboard items across network devices